Don't miss our Horizon 2020 Session at UEG Week 2019!

 Join the UEG Researchers Network

 UEG is establishing a dedicated network and platform for exchange on EU funded research in digestive health.
-Sign up on our website, inform us about your experience with research groups and European consortia.
+Find help to navigate in the EU platform “Funding & tender opportunities”.

 If you have any questions or if you are interested to join, please just send a brief mail to Wilma Hofer.